Irish rugby players cleared in rape trial have been sacked

 Over 100 supporters also helped pay for an advertisement in a local newspaper urging for them to be removed.

-Earlier in the week, an online petition calling for their reinstatement to the Ulster squad "as soon as possible" gathered thousands of signatures.
+Earlier in the week, an online petition calling for their reinstatement gathered thousands of signatures.

+The Change.org petition said they should "be reinstated to the Ulster Rugby squad as soon as possible".

-Former Ulster and Ireland captain Willie John McBride added his considerable weight to the debate, saying both players should be allowed to resume their careers.
+Former Ulster and Ireland captain Willie John McBride added his considerable weight to the debate, saying both players should be permitted to resume their careers.

 Mindful of the issues about players' behaviour off the field and some of the opinions expressed in the text messages, the IRFU also said it would launch "an in-depth review of existing structures and educational programmes, within the game in Ireland, to ensure the importance of these core values is clearly understood, supported and practised at every level of the game."